 Örn Elías Guðmundsson, aka Mugison, is one of Iceland's hippest musicians.
 His thundering voice and roaring blues guitar propel listeners to crank up the volume, as they fall in love with his no-nonsense attitude and experimental sound.

-Photo above from Wikimedia, Creative Commons, by Nomo
+Photo above from Wikimedia, Creative Commons, by Nomo.
+No edits made.

 As is perhaps evident from his bearded sailor-like appearance, the acclaimed rock'n'roll sensation Mugison is born and raised in the Westfjords of Iceland, more specifically in the fishing town of Ísafjörður.

 Moving to Iceland's bustling capital Reykjavík at the age of 17, Mugison attended high school and became influenced by the rugged sounds of the 1990s, including rock sensations Nirvana and Sonic Youth, as well as Icelandic virtuoso Björk.